Reza Enayati: Club career statistics

-Assist Goals
+Assists

 International career

 Reza Enayati made his debut for Iran in a game versus Palestine in April 2002.
 Since then he has had numerous callups to the national team, including Iran's recent 2004 Asian Cup and 2006 FIFA World Cup Qualifying campaigns.
 He was among Iran's final squad for World Cup 2006 but did not make an appearance.

 He has been selected to join the squad for the 2007 Asian Nations Cup in Kuala Lumpur, Malaysia.
 He appeared against the Uzbekistan national football team, playing 90 minutes, on 11 July, and was selected again into the starting eleven in the game against the China national football team on 15 July.
 He was called up again for 2010 FIFA World Cup Qualifying but left the camp in the first round as Ali Daei preferred Mohsen Khalili in few matches over him.